We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 Anyway, let's get back to it.

-President Trump throughout the day as we continue to get updates on the ground.
+President Trump, throughout the day, as we continue to get updates on the ground.

-No, it's amazing because we're about to see probably an amazing split screen, which is that second release of the hostages.
+No, it's amazing because we're about to see probably an amazing split screen, which is that second release of the hostages, which is we had been told earlier would be about 10 o'clock.

-We have to keep in mind two things are happening today.
+And we have to keep in mind two things are happening today.

-And uh we don't know what world leaders who are not.
+And we don't know anything.

 I've been gone for almost 12 hours now.

-The ADL and the SPLC put me on their hit list as well as media matters.
+The ADL and the SPLC put me on their hit list as well as Media Matters.

 That tells you everything you need to know.